 In 1979, as Georgia Cogswell, she published Golden Obsession (Zebra Books, 1979).

 George Rae Williams Marsh Cogswell died in 1997 and was interred next to Theodore Cogswell in Arlington National Cemetery.

 Sombrero Books welcomes comments, corrections or additional material related to any of the writers and artists featured in our series of mini-bios.
-Please use the comments feature at the bottom of individual posts, or email us.
+Please email us or use the comments feature at the bottom of individual posts.